INK-USC/CrossFit/README.md

 NLP Few-shot Gym :sweat_drops: is a repository of 160 different NLP tasks that we gather from existing open-access datasets.
 We manually create a two-level task ontology to analyze cross-task generalization in different settings.

+[:memo: 2022-04-15] We found some formatting issue (mainly related unexpected `\t` charaters) during dataset processing.
+Several tasks may be affected.
+If you have used the previous version, please update the data files using the latest code.

 ### Quick Links
 - [Configure Environment](#configure-environment)
 - [Building the NLP Few-shot Gym](#building-the-nlp-few-shot-gym) :sweat_drops: